jcbloom/hypo_menopauseNavarro/README.md

 # hypo_menopauseNavarro
-Code associated with bioRxiv preprint Bloom et al. 2026 "Progressive hypothalamic neuroinflammation in ovariectomized mice parallels aging-related transcriptomic changes in the female human hypothalamus"
+Code associated with Bloom et al. 2026 "Progressive hypothalamic neuroinflammation in ovariectomized mice parallels aging-related transcriptomic changes in the female human hypothalamus"

 Each folder contains code and processed data that may be used to recreate one or more figures and tables:
   Cell type deconvolution: Fig. S1, Fig. S6